 You should check the terms of the trust, but usually the trust itself will pay the taxes while the home is being held in trust for the minor children.
 This could be altered by the terms of the trust, to say someone else must pay, but since the children are minors, it seems likely that the trust was...Read more »

 I would check with the person in charge of the Cemetery to see if they have any rules about who is allowed to bury the ashes.
 Generally, I have had other clients say they were allowed to bury an urn in a burial plot they own.
 It sounds like your father has a double plot so he should be able to do...Read more »

 Total value of her personal property approx $500 & a joint checking acct with sister & self ($1500).
 At time of death she was in skilled nursing facility & enrolled Care Wisconsin (paid monthly amount from only income of SS) & Medicaid.
-Her personal property could not be used by us.
-Are we...
+Her personal property could not be used by...
 Read more »